-At September 30, 2009, the Agency adopted the provisions of GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
-This statement establishes accounting and financial reporting standards for governmental funds.
-It establishes criteria for classifying fund balances into specifically defined classification and clarifies definitions for governmental fund types.
+GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, establishes criteria for classifying fund balances into specifically defined classification and clarifies definitions for governmental fund types.
 Fund balances for governmental funds are reported in classifications that comprise a hierarchy based primarily on the extent to which the government is bound to honor constraints on the specific purposes for which amounts in those funds can be spent.